slackapi/bolt-js/docs/_deployments/serverless-framework.md

 npm install --save-dev serverless-offline
 ```

 Congratulations, you've just prepared your Bolt app for AWS Lambda and Serverless!
-Now we can learn how to run and deploy the app.
+Now let's run and deploy your app.

 ---